William Wilberforce was an eighteenth/nineteenth century parliamentarian best known for opposing slavery

 1791: Between this date and 1805 similar Bills were put before parliament and all were defeated sometimes in the Commons and sometimes by the Lords.
 Wilberforce became a figure of hate in some quarters and all sorts of false stories were bandied about concerning him.

-1801: Founded the periodical the “Christian Observer”.
+1801: He founded the periodical the “Christian Observer”.

 1825: William Wilberforce retires from Parliament due to ill health.